JOELARAGON10/JOELARAGON10/README.md

 ========================================

-You can find me on discord -> cerezaelectrica828
+You can find me on discord: cerezaelectrica828

-You can also find me on www.linkedin.com/in/joel-aragon-balderas-ab6762297and on https://instagram.com/joelaragon10?igshid=NTY4MTl5eGxwbTN6&utm_source=qr
+You can also find me on:  www.linkedin.com/in/joel-aragon-balderas-ab6762297and on https://instagram.com/joelaragon10?igshid=NTY4MTl5eGxwbTN6&utm_source=qr